 7 Yoga Poses That Can Help Manage Your Varicose Veins

-● Heart protection.
-Poses such as savasana (the final pose of class) has shown to help with blood pressure far more than simply lying on the couch.
+- Heart protection.
+Poses such as savasana (the final pose of class) have shown to help with blood pressure far more than simply lying on the couch.
 In addition, yoga can also help with high cholesterol, stress, and other factors that put you at risk for heart disease.

 To recap, your arteries and capillaries play the role of taking blood from your heart, and dispersing it to the rest of your body.